 Saturday 16th April 2011 – I’d been looking forward to that date for ages.
 I should have been going for a girlie weekend away – driving up to my best friend’s house to stay over with another of my friends.
 I’d not had a night away from Monkey for a long time, let alone a girlie break – I was really excited.

 I was also just over 10 weeks pregnant with ‘Bump #2’ – aka Poppy was due on Remembrance Sunday.
 I’d been for my booking in appointment with the Midwife on the Thursday and clutched by Blue folder with pride.
 I was obviously even more excited about being pregnant, even though it meant I wouldn’t be drinking over the weekend, but it had taken longer than expected to be in this ‘state’ so I didn’t mind.
-Hell, I’d spent my own Hen weekend being the only one not drinking =D with Monkey well on his way.
+Hell, I’d spent my own Hen weekend being the only one not drinking, with my son being well on his way.

 I did get to watch the Royal Wedding, with Daddy P and my beautiful Monkey.

-I’m not unique, I’m not special, unfortunately I know a lot of people who have had different experiences of ‘miscarriage’ but all with the same result.
+I’m not unique, I’m not special, unfortunately, I know a lot of people who have had different experiences of ‘miscarriage’ but all with the same result.
 I was 43 when it happened, I knew that for me, that was my last chance for another baby.
-It took me a long time to accept that Monkey made 3 and that was us, even longer to let go of the cot.
+It took me a long time to accept that my son made 3 and that was us, even longer to let go of the cot.
 But, the day I finally decided ‘enough is enough’ and let go of that dream, I felt so much better.
 I still get upset about it, even writing this.
-I spend Remembrance Sunday thinking about what might have been, and give my son an extra big hug.
+I spend Remembrance Sunday thinking about what might have been and give my son an extra big hug.

-I have the most wonderful, funny, naughty, little Monkey.
+I have the most wonderful, funny, naughty, little son.
 He IS unique, he IS special and I love him very much.